Chuck Lloyd

 Charles P. Lloyd Jr. (born May 22, 1947) is a retired professional basketball player who spent one season in the American Basketball Association (ABA) as a member of the Carolina Cougars during the 1970–71 season.
-He attended Yankton College where he was drafted in the tenth round of the 1970 NBA Draft (159^{th} pick overall) by the Seattle SuperSonics, but never signed.
+He attended Yankton College where he was drafted in the tenth round of the 1970 NBA draft (159^{th} pick overall) by the Seattle SuperSonics, but never signed.
 During his career, weighed 220 lbs., and stood 6'8".

+Lloyd played in the Eastern Basketball Association (EBA) for the Scranton Apollos and Allentown Jets from 1970 to 1973.
+He won an EBA championship with the Apollos in 1971.
+Lloyd was selected to the All-EBA Second Team in 1972.